deobald/david-eulogy/eulogy_004.md

 This was the tenacity of David's generosity.

 We are enriched by remembering David's generosity throughout our own lives.
-And, in that memory, we can strive to see and treat others in the same way.
+And, in that memory, may we strive to see and treat others in the same way.